MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-regionalization.md

 >[!NOTE]
 > Bot data may go beyond geographical boundaries as bot end-to-end scenarios may depend on many services.
-> The regional Azure AI Bot Service only supports data in Azure AI Bot Services.
+> The regional Azure AI Bot Service only supports data in Azure AI Bot Service.
 Other Azure services&mdash;such as Azure AI services&mdash;and third-party channels may not align with compliance obligation and run the risk of data leaving the geographical region.

 For guidance about reliability support in Azure AI Bot Service, see [What is reliability in Azure AI Bot Service](/azure/reliability/reliability-bot).